 “Renaissance, Texas” is a nine-part, serialized story I’m running exclusively in my newsletter.
 To read from the beginning with Post 1, click here.

-Following Brendan Smith’s death, King George’s reign came under question as reports spread that the Festival had failed to provide adequate security.
+Following Brandon Smith’s death, King George’s reign came under question as reports spread that the Festival had failed to provide adequate security.

 When pressed by a Houston Chronicle reporter, Coulam pushed back.
 “It was a tragic mistake that happened out there.
 You can't blame that on our security — we had plenty of security out there."

 During the investigation, however, Sheriff Sowell learned the festival only had 15 people working security for a crowd in the tens of thousands, and two of them had been sent home early.
 There were no security guards at all in the parking lot at all.

 After deputies quickly matched the car outside Noland’s home to the witness reports of the one seen speeding away from the crime scene, Noland arrived at Sheriff Sowell’s office the day after the murder to turn himself in.
 In the trial two years later, Noland’s attorneys alleged that he had acted in self-defense.
 "I think if you look at the evidence and listen to Brent Noland you see what was in his heart,” he told the jury, “He isn't the type of person to do what they say he did unprovoked."

 On May 16, 2006, Noland was sentenced to 55 years in prison for the murder.
 His friend, Joshua Damuth, who had kicked Smith in the head while Noland stabbed him, pled guilty to aggravated assault, and was sentenced to 100 days in jail.